What is Aluminium Chloride (AlCl3)?

 Aluminium Chloride Reactions

 Here we will understand how AlCl3 reacts with other compounds.
 If we take anhydrous aluminium chloride it is a powerful Lewis acid.
 What this means is that it is capable of forming Lewis acid-base adducts even with bases that are weak in nature.
 For example, mesitylene and benzophenone.
-Some of the common reactions are:
+Some common reactions are:

 - AlCl3 can form tetrachloroaluminate (AlCl4–) when chloride ions are present.